c0mrade8/geodure-caspian/README.md

 ## What I'd build next (with another week)

 1. **Longitudinal tracking** — repeat the same audit weekly, show visibility trend over time.
 Zhang Kai et al. explicitly note a one-time snapshot is incomplete; model behavior changes.
+GEO Pulse's referral log is a first step here (real referrals accumulating over time), but there's no scheduled re-audit or trend view yet.
 2. **Competitor benchmarking** — run the audit on 3 competitors side by side.
 The most powerful product moment is showing the owner exactly which competitor "owns" their topic in AI answers and why.
 3. **Platform-specific reports** — ChatGPT and Google AIO show different absorption signals (ChatGPT: LLM relevance; Google: embedding similarity; Perplexity: heading count + length).
 The research supports platform-specific optimization advice, not one universal recipe.
 4. **`llms.txt` auto-generator** — 5-question interview with the founder, outputs a complete, accurate `llms.txt` ready to publish.